 Our modular paneling systems are easily installed at a cost of approximately half that of custom millwork.
 Our free design service provides you with detailed drawings and a full material list to simplify your new construction or remodeling and renovation projects.
 New England Classic products are offered with either paintable grade surfaces or with premium oak, maple, and cherry veneers that show the natural variations in grain, color, and texture which are the essence of the woods' beauty and romantic appeal.

-The Panel System is ideal for commercial applications as well as residential applications.
+Commercial Applications The Panel System is ideal for commercial applications as well as residential applications.
 It is used in restaurants, social clubs, offices, conference rooms, lobbies, and waiting rooms.

 Raised panels trace their heritage back to 17th century Colonial, Federalist, Georgian and other revival styles.